 Deep in the southern Cardamom Mountains, beyond Chi Phat village, lies an untamed jungle, traversed by surging rivers and sheltering wildlife that, until recently, was little more than a commodity to locals.
 The southern Cardamom Mountains were until very recently Cambodia's Wild West, the centre of the country's thriving wildlife trade and the hiding place of a few diehard Khmer Rouge communities, who are reported to have lived there until as late as 2002.

 The lucrative wildlife and logging trades provided a much-needed supplement to the meagre income earned by the rural poor in this area of Cambodia, a country where some two-thirds of the population still work in agriculture, often at subsistence level.
-Realising that any attempt to protect the Cardamoms would also have to involve the communities that depended on the jungle, Wildlife Alliance — a local charity — set up an ecotourism initiative, called the Chi Phat Community-Based Ecotourism Project (CBET) in 2007.
+Realising that any attempt to protect the Cardamoms would also have to involve the communities that depended on the jungle, Wildlife Alliance — a local charity — originally set up an ecotourism initiative, called the Chi Phat Community-Based Ecotourism Project (CBET) in 2007, but the website for that project is no longer online, however a new site with far more detail is up and running at Chi Phat community-based ecotourism.
 Now, eco-minded travellers and nature-lovers can visit the area, while also contributing to its preservation.

 It is a hugely ambitious project.
 The first step was demarcating an area that rangers from the Ministry of Forestry would patrol.
 Wildlife rescue and rehabilitation missions began soon afterwards.
 (If you visit the Phnom Tamao Wildlife Refuge near Phnom Penh, which is also run by Wildlife Alliance, a number of the animals will have been rescued at Chi Phat.)
 A handful of ex-poachers now work as service providers — including as jungle guides, guesthouse owners, garbage collectors, mototaxi drivers and cooks — and have begun to see the potential of a continuous income stream from tourists.
 Women in particular, who generally invest more in the health and education of their families than men, have been employed in reforestation efforts which provide an alternative, long-term source of income to logging or slash and burn farming.
 One billion trees have been replanted so far, and the coveted rosewood tree — worth as much as $8,000 per cubic metre — is at last being protected to a degree.